ritikasarkar18/Sorting-Algorithms/CONTRIBUTING.md

 1. Star the repo!
 2. Fork the repo
+3. Create a new branch for your PR
 3. Get coding & make sure it works.
 Please save the file as "[Sorting_Algorithm_Name][Language_Name].py"
 4. Open a PR with your changes